 The less pain you’re in, the easier it will be for you to sleep.
-Make sure you’re on the best treatment to slow your disease and manage your pain.
+You’ll need to make sure that you’re on the best treatment to slow your disease and manage your pain.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) and TNF inhibitors are two types of medications that decrease inflammation to prevent further damage to your joints caused by AS.
+A lot of the pain you experience may be a result of inflammation, so nonsteroidal anti-inflammatory drugs (NSAIDs) and TNF inhibitors can help decrease inflammation and prevent further damage to your joints caused by AS.
 TNF inhibitors might also help improve the quality of your sleep,

-If the drug you’ve been taking isn’t controlling your pain, see your rheumatologist.
+Besides inflammation, nerve compression and mechanical problems can also contribute to your pain.
+If the drug you’ve been taking isn’t managing your inflammation and pain, talk with your rheumatologist.
 You might need a different medication or dosage.